 The Visitor Center

-The new center is the gateway to the famous Giant’s Causeway, semi-hidden in the hillside.
-It offers various ways to learn more about myths, legends, social history, wildlife, and conservation.
-There are large screens for shows and a shop (selling souvenirs and local crafts), and a cafe that supplies books, pamphlets, tourist information, and multi-lingual audio guides.
+The new Giant’s Causeway Visitor Experience is the gateway to the famous Giant’s Causeway, which is semi-hidden in the hillside.
+It provides visitors various ways to learn about myths, legends, social history, wildlife, and conservation.
+The centre has large screens for shows, an interpretation area, a shop selling souvenirs and local crafts, and a cafe that offers books, pamphlets, tourist information, and multi-lingual audio guides.

 Similar Structures Around The World

-The Giant’s Causeway is not as unique as you’d think.
-There are similar sites worldwide that are home to impressive hexagonal columns like those found on the North Antrim Coast.
-The nearest is just across the water on a Scottish Island Called Staffa Flow, where Fingals Cave is lined with large basalt columns.
-You can see similar structures in Isreal, Iceland, Mexico, and Russia….but obviously, none are as fantastic as The Giant’s Causeway
+The Giant’s Causeway is not as unique as one might think.
+Similar sites worldwide feature impressive hexagonal columns like those on the North Antrim Coast.
+The closest site is on a Scottish island called Staffa Flow, where Fingal’s Cave is lined with large basalt hexagonal stone columns.
+Similar structures can also be found in Israel, Iceland, Mexico, and Russia.
+However, it is worth mentioning that none of these sites are as fantastic as The Giant’s Causeway.

 History Of The Giant’s Causeway

-Despite the Giant’s Causeway being formed over 60 million years ago, the 40000 or so basalt columns of the Giants Causeway only came to be known by the broader public from around 1690 when it was “discovered” by the Bishop of Down and Conor, William King.
-Here you can discover more about the Giants Causeway’s history and how it became a world heritage site.
+Although the Giant’s Causeway was formed over 60 million years ago, the roughly 4000 basalt columns only gained public awareness around 1690 when the Bishop of Down and Conor, William King, “discovered” them.
+You can learn more about the history of the Giant’s Causeway and how it became a world heritage site here.

 Geology Of The Giant’s Causeway